WilliamTambellini/flashlight/docs/source/installation.rst

   # in the flashlight project directory:
   mkdir -p build
   cd build
+  # Note: If you have done a local custom build/install of AF, you can specify the install path with ArrayFire_DIR :
+  # example: if you built and installed AF in /tmp/AF add -DArrayFire_DIR=/tmp/AF/share/ArrayFire/cmake/
   cmake .. -DCMAKE_BUILD_TYPE=Release -DFLASHLIGHT_BACKEND=[backend] # valid backend
   make -j4  # (or any number of threads) make test